sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 ## Bruno Tags

-* Let's assume that not all of your environments are created equal
+* Let's assume that not all your environments are created equal
   * DEV environment has a newer application version
-  * PROD smoke tests shall be read-only
+  * PROD smoke tests must be read-only
-* One or more tags can be assigned to a request, e.g. *smoke*
+* You can assign one or more tags to a request, e.g. *smoke*
 * Test runner execution supports including / excluding tags

 ---